Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 So, you've decided to study in the UK.
 Great!
 But you've probably also heard that it's expensive.
 Don't let that put you off though.
 There are lots of ways to fund your studies in the UK, including tuition fees and living costs.
 Here are some ideas to get you started:

-The German Academic Exchange Service (DAAD) is the largest provider of scholarships for study abroad.
-Here you will find a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
+German students can explore the DAAD (German Academic Exchange Service) scholarship database, which is the world’s largest organization supporting international academic exchange.
+It offers a wide range of scholarships for all courses of study as well as subject- and country-specific funding.
 Since Great Britain is no longer part of Erasmus+ following Brexit, the PROMOS scholarship from the DAAD may also be of interest to you – provided you are planning to study in Great Britain for between one and six months.
 In addition to the DAAD, there are other private, church, and political foundations that award scholarships.
 On the British Council website, you can also find out which scholarships from the British government or various universities are available to you.
 One interesting example is the Chevening Scholarship – a full scholarship from the British government for students from over 160 countries who wish to complete a one-year master's degree in the UK and have at least two years of professional experience (including internships and voluntary work).

 So check directly to see if you meet the relevant requirements.
 If so, your tuition fees in the United Kingdom will be subsidized by up to €5,600 for a maximum of one year – regardless of whether you are studying in the United Kingdom as part of a semester abroad or a one-year master's program..
 You will also receive a monthly grant and subsidies for travel, health insurance, and living expenses.
 Since Brexit, study programs lasting longer than one year are no longer eligible for funding through the Auslands-BAföG.